petr-fedorov/oberon/README.md

    * `maker` - UUID of the open order on the order book,
    * `ordinal` - a sequential number of the event (by `maker`).
 When an order opens on the order book, the related event has `ordinal` equals to 1; next event for `maker` will have 'ordinal' equals to 2 etc.; empty if it couldn't be determined,
-   * `timestamp` - time the event occured on an exchange, up to a second; empty, if it is not changed since the previously received event,
+   * `timestamp` - time the event occurred on an exchange, up to a second; empty, if it is not changed since the previously received event,
-   * `mks` - microseconds part of the time the event occured on an exchange
+   * `mks` - microseconds part of the time the event occurred on an exchange
    * `state` - 1, if the order is open on the order book after the event, otherwise empty,
    * `price` - price of the order
    * `volume` - volume of the order; it is a negative value for asks and positive for bids,
    * `change` - a increase or decrease of the order volume relative to the previous event; it is an exchange-provided trade volume when the event is originated from a trade or a calculated value (the difference between `volume` of this and the previous event),
    * `trade` - an exchange-generated trade identification number; empty, if the event is not originated from a trade,
    * `taker` - UUID of the taker order in a trade when the event is originated from the trade, otherwise - empty,
-   * `heard` - microseconds passed since the event occured on the exchange till it was received by OBERON,
+   * `heard` - microseconds passed since the event occurred on the exchange till it was received by OBERON,
    * `deleted` - 1, if the event was deleted by cleansing (for example, it was a duplicate event), otherwise - empty.

 The unknown value of the field is shown by `NA`.